 In January 2003, the Court of Common Pleas granted the plaintiffs' motion for class certification.
 In October and November 2003, Charter Holdco filed motions (a) asking that court to set aside the default judgment, and (b) seeking dismissal of plaintiffs' suit for failure to state a claim.
 In January 2004, the Court of Common Pleas granted in part and denied in part Charter Holdco's motion to dismiss for failure to state a claim.
 It also took under advisement Charter Holdco's motion to set aside the default judgment.
 In April 2004, the parties to both the Georgia and South Carolina Class Actions participated in a mediation.
 The mediator made a proposal to the parties to settle the lawsuits.
 In May 2004, the parties accepted the mediator's proposal and reached a tentative settlement, subject to final documentation and court approval.
 As a result of the tentative settlement, we recorded a special charge of \$9 million in our consolidated statement of operations in the first quarter of 2004.
 On July 8, 2004, the Superior Court of Athens - Clarke County, Georgia granted a motion to amend the Tobar complaint to add Nicholls, Barber and April Jones as plaintiffs in the Georgia Class Action and to add any potential class members in South Carolina.
-The court also granted preliminary approval of the proposed settlement on that date.
+The court also granted preliminary approval of the proposed settlement on Hat date.
 On August 2, 2004, the parties submitted a joint request to the South Carolina Court of Common Pleas to stay the South Carolina Class Action pending final approval of the settlement and on August 17, 2004, that court granted the parties' request.
-On November 10, 2004, the court granted final approval of the settlement, rejecting positions advanced by two objectors to the settlement.
-On December 13, 2004 the court entered a written order formally approving that settlement.
+On November 10, 2004, the court granted final approving that settlement.
 On January 11, 2005, certain class members appealed the order entered by the Georgia court.
-Those objectors voluntarily dismissed their appeal with prejudice on February 8, 2005.
-On February 9, 2005, the South Carolina Court
+Those objectors voluntarily dismissel final approving that settlement.
+Additionally, one of the objectors to the settlement recently filed a similar, but not identical, lawsuit.